Electric Bike Laws Laws in the United States: Know Before You Ride

 Arkansas: The Department of Arkansas State Police requires registration for all e-bikes.
 Riders under 21 on Class 3 e-bikes must wear helmets.
 You can ride an e-bike once you turn 16.

-California: E-bikes are classified as conventional bicycles.
+California: Under California electric bike laws, e-bikes are classified similarly to conventional bicycles.
 Riders must be 16 or older and wear a safety helmet.

 Colorado: No one under 16 may ride a Class 3 electric bicycle except as a passenger.
 Anyone on a Class 3 electric bicycle who is under the age of 18 must wear a helmet.